GLOBAL HEALTH EDUCATION PROGRAMS

 To improve world health by mentoring a new generation of leaders, the UCLA Center for World Health provides clinical, research, and humanitarian education and training for medical students, residents, fellows, and faculty from UCLA and around the world.
 Programs at the UCLA campus and at clinical and research training sites in diverse international settings encourage learners to engage health challenges worldwide through a compassionate and humanistic lens.
 The Center’s Global Health Education Programs are led by Drs.
-Tom Coates, Lee Miller, Tanya Arora, Dan DeUgarte, Jorge Lazareff, and Traci Wells.
-For more information, please email Traci Wells at firstname.lastname@example.org.
+Lee Miller, Dan DeUgarte, Fola May, and Traci Wells.
+For more information, please email Dr. Wells at firstname.lastname@example.org.

 Please visit our EXPLORE database for a comprehensive view of the global education and training programs conducted by faculty at the David Geffen School of Medicine and UCLA Health in collaboration with international partners.

 Photo: Dr. Jorge Lazareff presents a course to students at Universidad Científica del Sur in Lima, Peru.

 By Jorge Lazareff, MD, FAANS, Emeritus Professor of Neurosurgery; Director of Latin America Initiatives, UCLA Center for World Health

 Although the largest number of patients globally live in low and middle-income countries, much of the world’s leading research and healthcare advances originate in high-income countries.
 This has created a unidirectional flow of information that hinders low and middle-income countries’ production of medical knowledge when compared to high-income countries.